zulfikar2022/assignment-4-frontend/README.md

 # E-Commerce Frontend for Motorbikes

 This is the frontend of an e-commerce website for motorbikes, built using React and TypeScript.
-It provides an intuitive UI for browsing products, managing user accounts, and processing orders.
+It provides an intuitive UI for browsing products, managing user accounts, processing orders, and supports payments through the ShurjoPay payment gateway.

 ## Features